MaiZenna404/Webyn_TechnicalAssessment/README.md

 ~~- Bonus #1: Swap second (Centered screenshot) and third blocs (Responsive left-aligned hero with image)~~ (Fait le 10/12/2024)

 ~~- Bonus #2: Add an email input field above the existing buttons (”Book a demo” & “Analyse my website”).
-When the buttons are clicked, display an alert that shows the entered email address.~~ (Fait peu après le premier rendu le 09/12/2024)
+When the buttons are clicked, display an alert that shows the entered email address.~~ (Fait peu après le premier rendu le 09/12/2024 mais à refaire)

 - Bonus #3: Create a popup that opens after 10 seconds with a “Subscribe to newsletter” form.